vmware/chap/USERGUIDE.md

 ```
 # Count the set formed by starting with all Orange allocations then extending
 # to any unsigned allocations directly referenced by Orange allocations.
+As
+# a reminder, the "-" after the "->" is in the place of a signature in an
+# extension constraint and constrains the extension to apply only to outgoing
+# references to unsigned allocations.
 count allocation Orange /extend Orange->-
 ```